BlockscapeNetwork/signctrl/docs/guides/migrate.md

 > $ sudo systemctl stop simd; sleep 0.5s; sudo systemctl start signctrl; sleep 0.5s; sudo systemctl start simd
 > ```

-If you've successfully migrated your single-node validator to SignCTRL, you can proceed starting the rest of the validators in the set (in no particular order) via the same commands.
+If you've successfully migrated your single-node validator to SignCTRL, you can proceed starting the rest of the validators in the set (in no particular order) in the same fashion.